PedroPizarro/LowLevel/README.md

 # Personal project to learn low-level programmig.

 Inspired by the book: [Low-level programming: C, Assembly and program execution on Intel 64 architecture](https://www.apress.com/br/book/9781484224021), by Igor Zhirkov.

-The official book GitHub can be found [here](https://github.com/Apress/low-level-programming).
+The official GitHub of the book can be found [here](https://github.com/Apress/low-level-programming).

+Besides these original idea, this project turned into an opportunity to learn more about git, makefile, and GNU GDB.

 ## Environment